Choose the dinner area before the restaurant

 Best picks

-Calibration: North End has depth, but the editorial job is to explain when the crowd pressure is worth it.
+Calibration: North End has depth, but the editorial job is to explain when the crowd pressure is actually worth it.

 • Use Boston Public Market when the group needs flexible indoor food in the historic core.